Storm Warning (1950 film): Casting

 Warner Bros. originally intended for Lauren Bacall to star in the film, but she declined the role, and was put on suspension by Warner Bros. for her defiance.
 Bacall's motive for turning down the role was reported at the time to be a financial decision rather than a political one.
 Commenting to the press, Bacall stated: "I am neither a puppet nor a chattel of Warner Bros. studio to do with as it sees fit."
 She was subsequently released from her contract with Warner Bros. for her refusal to take the role, and Ginger Rogers was cast in the part.
 Ronald Reagan, who was cast as District Attorney Burt Rainey, was sent articles by the film's producer, Jerry Wald, about fascism and the assassination of Huey Long in preparation for the role.

-Alfred Hitchcock was sufficiently impressed by Doris Day's dramatic performance in Storm Warning to cast her in his 1956 remake of The Man Who Knew Too Much.
+Alfred Hitchcock was impressed by Doris Day's dramatic performance in Storm Warning so much that he cast her in his 1956 remake of The Man Who Knew Too Much.